Nurbzz188/AutoUnpack/README.md

 - **🚀 Fully Automated**: Set it up once and let it run.
 AutoUnpack watches your folders and processes downloads as soon as they're complete.
 - **🔌 qBittorrent Integration**: Connects directly to the qBittorrent WebUI to check torrent progress and pause downloads before extraction, preventing file corruption.
-- **📦 Universal Unpacking**: Powered by 7-Zip, it handles all common archive types, including `.rar`, `.zip`, `.7z`, and even complex multi-part archives.
-- **🖥️ Modern GUI**: A sleek, dark-themed interface built with `tkinter` lets you control everything with ease.
-- ** MANUAL SCAN**: Process any torrents that were downloaded while the app was closed with a single click.
-- **📖 Extraction History**: A color-coded log shows your successful (✅ Green) and failed (❌ Red) extractions.
-You can even open the destination folder directly from the history.
-- **⚙️ Flexible Options**:
-    - Automatically delete archives after a successful extraction to keep your folders clean.
-    - Choose between creating a tidy subfolder for each download or extracting files directly into the torrent's root folder.
-- **💾 Persistent & Real-Time Settings**: Your configuration is saved in real-time and automatically loaded on launch.
-No need to re-enter settings.

 ---